Why a new framework?

 Temma therefore offers an environment that allows you to quickly develop your websites, offering an efficient framework, without adding unnecessary complexity.

-Temma was developed by Amaury Bouchard, co-founder and CTO of Ooreka for 10 years, for the developments carried out internally in his company.
+Temma was created in 2007 by Amaury Bouchard, co-founder and CTO of Ooreka for 10 years, for the developments carried out internally in his company.

 Initially, Temma meant "TEMplate MAnager", which clearly showed that the primary goal was to facilitate management between business code and templates.
 Since then, the framework has grown and offers a true MVC environment.